tlai10/INST-377-Project/README.md

 5. Now you can access the website.
 You will see a prompt in the terminal that says "Example app listening on port 5000!"

 6. Navigate to a Google Chrome browser and type in "localhost:5000" and you should see a working version of the website.
+When finished, hit ctr-C to end.
 Some Organizational Notes:

 For Heroku: